Sixth Street Partners: Boston Celtics

-In March 2025, it was announced that Sixth Street was reportedly part of William Chisholm’s $6.1bn takeover bid of NBA team Boston Celtics, in what would be a North American franchise record.
+In March 2025, it was announced that Sixth Street was reportedly part of William Chisholm’s $6.1bn takeover bid of NBA team Boston Celtics.

+Sunderland Women

+In April 2026, Bay Collective, Sixth Street's multi-club ownership vehicle purchased a majority stake in Sunderland A.F.C.
+Women.
+Sunderland currently compete in the English Women's Super League 2.

 Spotify

 In the spring of 2016, the firm co-led an investment consortium that invested $1 billion in music-streaming service Spotify Ltd. through debt convertible to equity.

 Credit Suisse

 In May 2016, Sixth Street purchased a $1.27 billion portfolio of debt and equity investments related to 170 different companies from Credit Suisse.
 The transaction's complexity and short turn-around time reportedly required a team of nearly 50 Sixth Street staff members to underwrite.

 Airbnb

 In Spring 2020, Sixth Street co-led a $1 billion equity and debt investment in online travel marketplace Airbnb.

 Talcott Resolution

 In January 2021, Sixth Street acquired Talcott Resolution, the former life insurance and annuity business of The Hartford, for more than $2 billion.